AungLatt2001/Software-Engineering-Project-College0-/docs/report2/frontend/frontend-section.md

 ## 7. Frontend Responsibilities

-The frontend is responsible for:
-- displaying system pages and layout
-- navigation between pages
-- collecting user input
-- validating forms at the interface level
-- sending requests to the backend
-- displaying returned information
-- showing loading, success, and error states

-The frontend is not responsible for:
+The frontend is responsible for the user interface of College0, including page layout, navigation, forms, and user interaction.
-- backend business logic
-- permanent data storage
-- database operations
-- authentication processing itself
-- AI computation itself
+It collects user input, sends requests to the backend, and displays returned results such as success messages, errors, and page content.

-These responsibilities belong to the backend and database layers.
+Business logic, database storage, authentication processing, and AI computation are handled by the backend and database layers.

 ## 8. Testing Note